wagdav/thewagner.net/content/2020-12-06-Blog-deployment-update.markdown

 # GitHub Actions

-Previously the build and deployment scripts ran on TravisCI.
+Previously the build and deployment scripts ran on Travis CI.
 I was curious to see how the deployment would work on GitHub Actions, which has become popular during the past year.

-The transition from TravisCI to GitHub Actions was trivial.
+The transition from Travis CI to GitHub Actions was trivial.
 The [workflow definition][Workflow] contains the minimal required boilerplate.
 21 lines specify the following steps: